codenvibes/CS/05 DEFENSIVE SECURITY/LOG ANALYSIS/THM - INTRO TO LOG ANALYSIS.md

 <div style="page-break-after: always;"></div>

-## 7. Log Analysis Tools: Regular Expressions
+## Task 7.
+Log Analysis Tools: Regular Expressions

 Regular expressions, abbreviated as _regex_, are an invaluable way to define patterns for searching, matching, and manipulating text data.
 Regular expression patterns are constructed using a combination of special characters that represent matching rules and are supported in many programming languages, text editors, and software.